aleksei089/PDE4603_Major_Project/README.md

 # PDE4603 Major Project (Thesis) Repository
 ## Overview
-This repository contains the program files for the PDE4603 Major Project (Thesis).
+This repository contains files for the PDE4603 Major Project (Thesis).
+The topic of the Major Project (Thesis) is "Development of an Automated Sorting System Based on Robot Vision".

 The developer is Aleksei Korotchenko, a MSc Robotics student from Middlesex University London.

-The project presents ...
+The project contains three folders.
+The first is MV_Python.
+It contains machine vision files.
+The program Test_Hue.py is auxiliary and is intended to determine the range of colour hues.
+MV_Python.py is the main program.
+It determines contours, shapes and colours of objects in the real-time video stream.
+After running it, the user should select the shape and colour of the object for gripping using the console.
+According to the entered data and the received video stream the programme determines whether the object should be gripped or not and displays it.
+These programs can be run on a computer.
+Before running the programs, please check which video stream object is selected.

 ## Getting Started Commands (Installation)
 1. Create workspace: